ZhaoxinFan/KITTI-2d-object-detection/README.md

 - Cyclist

 ## Data
 The training and test data are ~6GB each (12GB in total).
 The data can be downloaded at http://www.cvlibs.net/datasets/kitti/eval_object.php?obj_benchmark .The label data provided in the KITTI dataset corresponding to a particular image includes the following fields.
-The labels also include 3D data which is out of scope for this paper.
+The labels also include 3D data which is out of scope for this project.

 | Key       	| Values 	| Description                                                                                                           	|